MESSAGE FROM THE DEPUTY INSPECTOR GENERAL PERFORMING THE DUTIES OF INSPECTOR GENERAL JILL MATTHEWS

-In this semiannual period, our audit, evaluation, and investigative activities identified (1) more than $3.3 million in funds TVA could put to better use and recoveries, and (2)numerous opportunities for TVA to improve its programs and operations.
+$32.8 million in questioned costs, funds put to better use, and recoveries and opportunities for TVA to improve its programs and operations.
 Below are highlights of our work this period.